solana-foundation/mucho/README.md

 The default behavior for fixture cloning is as follows:

-- All cloned fixtures are stored in the `fixtures` directory, unless overriden by your Solana.toml's `settings.accountDir`.
+- All cloned fixtures are stored in the `fixtures` directory, unless overridden by your Solana.toml's `settings.accountDir`.
 - All fixtures are cloned from Solana's mainnet cluster or the declared `settings.cluster` in Solana.toml.
-- All fixtures are cloned from the same cluster, unless individually overriden.
+- All fixtures are cloned from the same cluster, unless individually overridden.
 - If any fixtures already exist, they are skipped from cloning.
 - If a Solana account is cloned, the `owner` program will automatically be cloned from the same cluster, unless the program is explicitly declared in the